amirmvahed/The-Front-End-Toolkit-for-Back-End-Engineers/lessons/01-Introduction/A-intro.md

 Welcome to the start of your front-end journey!
 If you’re already rocking the back-end, this course will help you step confidently into the front-end world.
 We’re here to make sure you understand how both sides of web development fit together, so you can become a more well-rounded developer.

 ## Objective
-By the end of this lesson, you’ll have a clear understanding of what this workshop is all about, why front-end skills matter, and what to expect as we dive into the essentials of HTML, CSS, JavaScript, and jQuery.
+By the end of this lesson, you’ll have a clear understanding of what this workshop is all about, why front-end skills matter, and what to expect as we dive into the essentials of HTML, CSS, and JavaScript.

 ## What We’re Covering